hinthealth/member-events-exercise/README.md

 }
 ```

-All the events for this year for a practice is provided as a json file in `data/patients.json`
+The full event data for this year for a practice is provided as a json file in `data/patients.json`

 ## Challenge / Goals

-We want to write a script that answers the following kinds of questions.
-It can output the answers in any format you choose - as long as it would be usable to a developer running the script.
+We want to write a script that can answer the following questions.
+How it does this is up to you - as long as it would be usable to a developer tasked with running it.

 1. How many events are in the file?
 2. What's the total change in revenue for the year?